NimVek/pipboy/PROTOCOL.md

 ```json
 {"cmd": "autodiscover"}
 ```
-It send receives a packet containing Information about the game. (only tested with PC)
+It send receives a packet containing Information about the game.
+The machine type is either `PC` or `PS4`.
 ```json
 {"IsBusy": false, "MachineType": "PC"}
 ```